kr55/ssiscataloger/index.md

 * File System - SSIS Catalog exported to the file system.
 This can be used as a staged migration when you don’t have acess to source and target SQL server connection at the same time.

-# Demo - Lets Migrate On Premise SSIS to Azure SSIS!
+# Demo - Let's Migrate On-premise SSIS to Azure SSIS!
 Launch the utility from your prefered location.

 **Choose Source**